gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Faster Gradle builds

 Gradle 2.14 brings significant improvements in configuration time.
 The Gradle build itself has seen a 50% reduction in its startup time.
 You should see similar improvements for complex builds or those with lots of subprojects.
-But even small projects will still a noticeable improvement.
+But even small projects will see a noticeable improvement.

 If you're interested in how this was done, here are some of the optimizations that were implemented: